Wildfire destroys over 100 Colorado homes ahead of holiday

-DENVER (AP) — More than 100 homes in the Colorado mountains were destroyed by a growing wildfire, while hundreds of others across the parched U.S. West remained under evacuations Tuesday and the closure of recreation areas derailed holiday plans.
+DENVER (AP) — A growing wildfire destroyed more than 100 homes in the Colorado mountains, while other blazes across the parched U.S. West kept hundreds of other homes under evacuation orders Tuesday and derailed holiday plans.

 Authorities announced late Monday that a fire near Fort Garland, about 205 miles (330 kilometers) southwest of Denver, had destroyed 104 homes in a mountain housing development started by multimillionaire publisher Malcolm Forbes in the 1970s.
 The damage toll could rise because the burn area is still being surveyed.

-Ellen Booth and Larry Booth told KRDO-TV in Colorado Springs that they lost their vacation home where they planned to live in retirement and were not able to insure because of recent destructive fires in Colorado.
-Despite losing antiques and family paintings, they felt fortunate.
+Andy and Robyn Kuehler watched flames approach their cabin via surveillance video from their primary residence in Nebraska.

-"All my neighbors, that's their primary home.
-This is just a second home to us," said Ellen Booth, who described the burned area as looking like it had been hit by a bomb.
+"We just got confirmation last night that the house was completely gone.
+It's ... a very sickening feeling watching the fire coming towards the house," the couple wrote in an email Tuesday.

-The fire, labeled the Spring Fire is one of six large wildfires burning in Colorado and the largest at 123 square miles (318 square kilometers), about five times the size of New York's Manhattan.
+The blaze, labeled the Spring Fire, is one of six large wildfires burning in Colorado and is the largest at 123 square miles (318 square kilometers) — about five times the size of Manhattan.
 While investigators believe it was started by a spark from a fire pit, other fires, like one that began burning in wilderness near Fairplay, were started by lightning.

 Nearly 60 large, active blazes are burning across the West, including nine in New Mexico and six each in Utah and California, according to the National Interagency Fire Center.